peppedilillo/ht1/docs/usage_as_library.md

 A function `hit_tointerval` is provided for converting hits into proper time series interval ranges you can use for slicing.

-For custom coincidence logic, you can use `search_qbdata` for running on individual quadrant-band combinations.
+You can use `search_qbdata` for running on individual quadrant-band combinations.
 The following example shows how to search for triggers in the LOW-energy band simultaneously over all quadrants, a custom trigger condition:

 ```python